Kordedekehine/Bookstore/Readme.md

 - Add the following configuration to the file
 - Run the application and there should not be any problem

+TO ACCESS THE DOCUMENTATION:
+- Once the application is running
+- Run  http://localhost:8080/swagger-ui/index.html#/ then you can easily interact with the API'S

 # ** Project Flow
 - The client makes an HTTP request to a specific endpoint of the application, typically initiated through a web browser or API client.